solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_MySQL_Flexible_Server.md

 ## Create a Flexible Server database

-The focus of this guide is demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
+The focus of this guide is on demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
 This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preparation to follow the guide language samples.

 ### Azure portal